-How to choose best time tracking software in 7 steps
+How to choose the best time tracking software in 7 steps

 The digital revolution has challenged companies to figure out how to adapt to a new way of running organizations.

 Whether your company has decided to take on a fully remote, hybrid, or back-to-office work setup, chances are, you will use virtual tools to manage it.
 That means implementing certain digital or cloud-based systems instead of relying on the old manual processes.